Sabah Al Ahmad Natural Reserve

 The desert section contains a stretch of Jal Al-Zor escarpments, flat deserts, and small wadis.
 The coastal section contains subkhas and rocky deserts.
 In the subkha grows some bushes such as tamarisk and halophyte plants.

 Breeding resident birds include Little Owl, Pharaoh Eagle Owl, Brown-necked Raven, and about nine species of larks.
 Wintering birds include Eurasian Skylark, Bimaculated Larks, and Oriental Skylark.
-Woodchat Shrike and Yellow-throated Sparrow have bred at Tulha, while Pale Rockfinch have bred along the wadis in the reserve.
+Woodchat Shrike and Yellow-throated Sparrow have bred at Tulha, while Pale Rockfinch has bred along the wadis in the reserve.

 Below are photographs from inside the reserve after good winter rain. (click on photographs to see a larger version of each photograph)